 There have also been very significant advances in research on the sense of being stared at, some of which is soon to be published in scientific journals.
 Over 18,000 trials have been conducted so far, and the odds against this effect being due to chance are currently 1037 to 1.
 In other words, this effect is phenomenally significant.

 There has now been a lot of research on the sense of being stared at, and a special issue of the Journal of Consciousness Studies was devoted to it.
 You can read my review of the experimental studies in The Sense of Being Stared At - Part 1: Is it Real or Illusory?
 (PDF).
-And you can take part in a staring experiment yourself.

 Research on the experimenter effect has shown that blind and double-blind methods are rarely used in most branches of science.
 This research has been published and can be seen on this web site: Papers on the Experimenter Effect.
 In these papers I propose a new experiment, which I have thought of since the publication of my book, which can be carried out in any laboratory in any subject, and I would encourage visitors of this site to consider doing these experiments.

 There has also been significant progress in research on phantom limbs and other projects suggested in my book, especially on homing pigeons, including an experiment carried out on board a ship of the Royal Dutch Navy in 1996, with a pigeon loft on board which moved over 6,000 miles.

 Their ability to anticipate this arrival seems to depend on a kind of telepathic bond.
 We have found by experiment that it can not be explained in terms of routine times, familiar sounds, or clues given by people at home.
 I explain this effect in terms of a morphic field connecting pet to owner, through which the owner's intentions to come home are transmitted to the pet.